Check out these 35 strategic holiday marketing tips, and tap into the massive online shopping potential of the holiday season.

 Posting media with the best sizes and specs for each platform will help your content look its best.

-You can access updated platform suggestions in our Complete Guide to Social Media Image Sizes for 2020.
+You can access updated platform suggestions in our Complete Guide to Social Media Image Sizes.

 Tip #20: Engage with your audience daily.